With Charllotte Kwon and Tim McLaughlin

 $15 - Doors open at 7:30

-As is customary during the evening of the Threads Lecture, everything in the main Maiwa store will be discounted by 20% with 100% of the sales going directly to the Maiwa Foundation.
+This is our anual Threads Lecture.
+As is customary during this evening, everything in the main Maiwa store will be discounted by 20% with 100% of the sales going directly to the Maiwa Foundation.

-Charllotte will also teach a workshop with Sophena Kwon.
+Charllotte will also teach a workshop with Sophena Kwon and Tim will teach a workshop.
+Tim will also give a lecture.

 Charllotte Kwon is the owner of Maiwa Handprints Ltd. and the director of the Maiwa Foundation.
 Through Maiwa, Charllotte also runs a textile archive and research library located on Granville Island.
 Under her direction Maiwa has produced four documentary films and a number of print publications.
 She also guides Maiwa’s substantial web presence.